mknzz/burglary-docs/tier_config.md

 ## Setting the reward items for searching locations

-A random rarity will be chosen based on ["chance"], once a rarity is chosen one random item from that rarity will be given
+A random rarity will be chosen based on ["chance"], once a rarity is chosen one random item from that rarity will be given.

-["exp"] is how much XP the player will receive when searching locations, only if Config.Reputation = true

-["item"] is the QB item name
+["exp"] is how much XP the player will receive when searching locations, only if Config.Reputation = true ["item"] is the QB item name
 ["amount"] is the QB item amount min & max